 - a maximum fine of $2,500.

-Note that in lieu of jail time a judge can award a defendant with up to three years of probation.
+Note that instead of jail time a judge can award a defendant up to three years of probation.

 4. Are there related offenses?